FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript/README.md

 ## With this repository we can create a X-Platform / Cross Platform Application running with bower, npm, gulp, ASP.NET Core, SignalR 3, Cordova, Electron and Angular 2 on client side.

+####Warning: I am working with Angular 2, which is currently beta, ASP.NET Core which is also an release candidate and SignalR 3 which is also not released yet...but it works.
+Enjoy :-)

 Just clone this repo and run <pre>npm i --no-progress</pre>
 After this you can type <pre>dnx web</pre> to start the ASP.NET Server